OrestisSl/Mini-Shopping-Cart/README.md

 2. Navigate to the project directory.
 3. Run `npm install` to install dependencies.
 4. Run `npm start` to start the development server.
-5. Open your browser and go to `http://localhost:3000` to view the application.

-Feel free to explore the code and modify it as needed for your own projects!